klein-artur/hlmTime/README.md

 </pre>

-After you give the object his time, you can calculate with them:
+After you give the object its time, you can calculate with them:

 </pre>